Multiple positive solutions of parabolic systems with nonlinear, nonlocal initial conditions: Introduction

 In a recent paper \cite{b:gi-mm-rp} the authors investigated the existence, localization and multiplicity of positive solutions of systems of $(p,q)$-Laplacian equations subject to Dirichlet boundary conditions.
 The main tool in \cite{b:gi-mm-rp} is the development of a general abstract framework for the existence of fixed points of nonlinear operators acting on cones that satisfy an inequality of Harnack-type.
 Within this setting, the authors of \cite{b:gi-mm-rp} used the Granas fixed point index (see for example \cite{b:Deim,b:gd}) and, in order to compute the index, they used some estimates from above, using the norm, and from below, utilizing a seminorm.
 Here we \emph{extend} the theoretical results of \cite{b:gi-mm-rp} to a more general setting; this generalization is \emph{apparently} simple but fruitful and is motivated by the application to the parabolic system \eqref{eq:parabolic-intro}.
 In particular, we replace the use of the seminorm with the use of a more general positively homogeneous functional and, moreover, we relax the assumptions on the cone.
-The Remarks \ref{comp}, \ref{rem:choiceC0}, \ref{rem:nopsi} and \ref{rem:WhySuchHarnack} illustrate in details the differences between the two theoretical approaches and their applicability.
+The Remarks \ref{comp}, \ref{rem:choiceC0}, and \ref{rem:WhySuchHarnack} illustrate in details the differences between the two theoretical approaches and their applicability.
 We point out that our new approach is quite general and covers, \emph{as a special case}, the system \eqref{eq:parabolic-intro}.

-Inspired by the setting considered in \cite{b:rp-par}, where the problem of \emph{one} parabolic equation with nonlocal, \emph{linear} initial condition was studied, we apply our theoretical results to the parabolic system \eqref{eq:parabolic-intro}.
+The problem of \emph{one} parabolic equation with nonlocal, \emph{linear} initial condition was stated and discussed in \cite{b:rp-par}.
+By modifying the theoretical setting as described above, we overcome the difficulties arisen in \cite{b:rp-par}, obtaining the results predicted by~\cite{b:rp-par}.

 In contrast with the paper \cite{b:gi-mm-rp}, where the space $L^\infty$ with an integral seminorm was used, here, in order to seek mild solutions of our problem, we use the classical space of continuous functions, with a very natural positively homogeneous functional, namely the minimum on a suitable subset.
-A similar idea has been used with success in the context of ordinary differential equations and integral equations, see for example \cite{b:guolak}.
-In our case, a key role for our multiplicity results is played by a weak Harnack-type inequality, see Remark \ref{rem:Harnack}.
+A similar idea has been used with success in the context of ordinary differential equations and integral equations, see for example~\cite{b:Deim,b:guolak,b:legg-will}.
+In our case, a key role for our multiplicity results is played by a weak Harnack-type inequality, see Remark~\ref{rem:Harnack}.

 In the case of the system~\eqref{eq:parabolic-intro} we obtain existence, localization, multiplicity and non-existence of positive mild solutions.